H3JFC/shed/COMMERCIAL-LICENSE.md

 ### 11.1 Data Use

-You consent to Shed LLC collecting anonymized technical data solely for improving the product and troubleshooting.
+You consent to Hector Friedman-Cintron collecting anonymized technical data solely for improving the product and troubleshooting.

 ### 11.2 License Verification

-Shed LLC may audit your use of the Software.
+Hector Friedman-Cintron may audit your use of the Software.
 If unauthorized use is discovered, you agree to pay applicable licensing fees and audit costs.

 ### 11.3 Government Use